psenger/extensible-request-promise-node/README.md

 # extensible-request-promise-node

-An Extensible Request Promisified for Node JS
+An Extensible Request Promisified for Node JS with little to none external dependency.